Angelica Sanchez

 The Music of John Coltrane ll

-An immersion in the music of a Jazz master; includes readings, recorded music and films.
-Coltrane's music will be performed in a workshop setting by students and instructor.
+An immersion in the music of one of the greatest artists of the 20th Century; includes readings, recorded music and films.
+Coltrane's music will be performed in a workshop setting by students and the instructor.
 Visiting artists will play and discuss the music.
-Prerequisites: Jazz Harmony II, or permission of Instructor.
+Prerequisites: Jazz Fundamentals II, or permission of Instructor.
 This fulfills a music history requirement for music majors.
+Cross-listed: Africana Studies.
 Class size: 10 -

-This course introduces methods for the jazz improviser to deconstruct and reorganize the basic harmonic and rhythmic elements for a composition.
-Issues addressed will include reharmonization, remetering, metric modulation, variations in phrasing, tempo, and dynamics; that is, the arrangement and reorganization of compositional elements.
-This is performance oriented class and repertoire will include jazz standards and compositions of the instructor.
-This class is open to moderated upper college students who have successfully completed Jazz Harmony I and II, and previous jazz repertory classes.
+This course introduces methods for the Jazz improviser to deconstruct and reorganize the basic harmonic and rhythmic elements for a composition.
+Issues addressed will include reharmonization, re-metering, metric modulation, variations in phrasing, tempo, and dynamics; that is, the arrangement and reorganization of compositional elements.
+This is a performance oriented class and repertoire will include Jazz standards and compositions of the instructor.
+This class is open to moderated upper college students who have successfully completed Jazz Fundamentals I and II, and previous Jazz repertory classes or with permission of the instructor.
 This course fulfills an upper level music theory requirement for music majors.
+Cross-listed: Africana Studies.
 Class size: 10 -

-This course continues methods for the jazz improviser to deconstruct and reorganize the basic harmonic and rhythmic elements for a composition.
-Issues addressed will include reharmonization, remetering, metric modulation, variations in phrasing, tempo, and dynamics; that is, the arrangement and reorganization of compositional elements.
-This is a performance oriented class and repertoire will include jazz standards and compositions of the instructor.
-This class is open to moderated upper college students who have successfully completed Jazz Harmony I and II, and previous jazz repertory classes.
+This course continues methods for the Jazz improviser to deconstruct and reorganize the basic harmonic and rhythmic elements for a composition.
+Issues addressed will include reharmonization, re-metering, metric modulation, variations in phrasing, tempo, and dynamics; that is, the arrangement and reorganization of compositional elements.
+This is a performance oriented class and repertoire will include Jazz standards and compositions of the instructor.
+This class is open to moderated upper college students who have successfully completed Jazz Fundamentals I and II, and previous Jazz repertory classes or with permission of the instructor.
 This course fulfills an upper level music theory requirement for music majors.
+Cross-listed: Africana Studies.
 Class size: 10 -

 Erica Lindsay